 Jim: Let me ask you this.
 Why and we struggle with this, the boys and I’ll be goin’ to the local grocery store, runnin’ an errand for mom and sure enough, there’ll be somebody on the corner with a sign that says, “Need help, out of a job.”
 And I’m always struggling with, okay, I don’t know if these are the guys that in the newspaper they’re talkin’ about, that are workin’ day jobs, but also doing that or it feels awkward now.
 And the boys are asking me, “Should we help ‘em?
 What do we do?”
 Why are we in that position where we don’t know when to help?

 Lorie: It is awkward and sometimes even at the corner when you pull up in your car, do I make eye contact?
 Do I not?
 Should I stop and help?
 It is hard to know, but a little idea that I give in the book that you can do today, is to buy little bitty gift cards, $5 gift cards from McDonald’s or Walmart.
 You know, there’s a McDonald’s on every corner in America.

 Lorie: And be ready with those in your wallet or in your purse and in the cup holder in your car, to hand those out.
 That way, you’re not giving out cash to people on the street and not knowing what they would do with it.

 Jim: Let me ask you this, because I have thought about that.
-I've talked to my boys about that, but there's like there's a lingering in my heart and I guess in some ways it's coarseness.
-You know, I've just become a bit thick-skinned about that, but to keep a handful of those around, you know, for what, those 20 bucks.
+I’ve talked to my boys about that, but there’s still … like there’s a lingering in my heart and I guess in some ways its coarseness.
+You know, I’ve just become a bit thick-skinned about that, but to keep a handful of those around, you know, for what, those 20 bucks.